gzachariadis/Windows-10/README.md

 The tweaks contain **Sources** that have useful information around each individual tweak.
 Please do open those and do your own research before applying changes to your system.

+After you have applied the settings using the registry files, I suggest you go into your registry and verify the changes yourself and/or test the functionallity it promises.

 The [Sources](#Bibliography) where I gathered the plethora of registry tweaks that can be found under this repository, are at the bottom of this file.
 Enjoy :)

 Tweaks are Categorized below.